taustation-fan/players-guide/README.md

 buy a Gaule visa at any station's Gov't center.
 Otherwise, you need to buy it a Gaule Embassy on Tau Station (Sol) or Spirit of Botswana (Alpha Centauri).

+You can continue your career on any station that has areas where you can perform career tasks, without any additional bureaucracy.
+During travel, University courses also continue to progress.

 ## Player and Station Levels